-As the Company operates in the legal cannabis industry, the Company is subject to the limits of Internal Revenue Code ("IRC") Section 280E for U.S. federal income tax purposes as well as state income tax purposes for all states except for California and Colorado.
-Starting with the 2022 tax year, Massachusetts and New York decoupled from IRC Section 280E, and in 2023, Illinois also decoupled from IRC Section 280E.
+As the Company operates in the cannabis industry, the Company is subject to the limits of Internal Revenue Code ("IRC") Section 280E for U.S. federal income tax purposes as well as state income tax purposes for all states except for California and Colorado.
+In 2022, Massachusetts and New York decoupled from IRC Section 280E, followed by Illinois in 2023 and Pennsylvania in 2024.
 Under IRC Section 280E, the Company is only allowed to deduct expenses directly related to sales of product, i.e. the cost of producing the products or cost of production.
 This results in permanent differences between ordinary and necessary business expenses deemed non-allowable under IRC Section 280E.
 In connection with the preparation and filing of the fiscal 2022 federal income tax return, the Company changed its previous application of 280E to exclude certain parts of its business.
+In regards to fiscal years 2023 and 2024, the Company has taken the position that it does not owe taxes attributable to the applications of 280E.